coderolls/coderolls-blog/_posts/java-interview-questions/core-java-interview-questions/2022-10-23-java-oops-concepts.md

 **Hiding internal implementation** and just **hightailing the functionalities offered** is known as abstraction.

 **Example:** ATM functions are a practical example of abstraction.
-They just highlight the functionality i.e withdrawing a money, checking balance or printing the mini statement.
-It does not show the internal implementation of that functions.
+They just highlight the functionality i.e. withdrawing money, checking balance or printing the mini statement.
+It does not show the internal implementation of those functions.

 **Method in a Java class** is an example of Abstraction.